brookr/BoulderPoint/README.md

-== Welcome to Boulder Point!
+# Welcome to Boulder Point!

 Keep track of your climbing days by scoring your routes.

-You set up the scoring mechanism, then enter the difficult of each route you complete.
-Boulder Point will calculate your total score for each day you do some climbing.
+## Setup
+Sign in as an administrator to set the Problem classificaitons and scoring.

+## Track Routes
+For every climb you complete, create a Route, which links a user to a class of Problem.

+## Review Scores
+The points earned on the most recent day of climbing will be totaled on the dashboard.